MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/management/updatepolicy.md

     }
     ```

-1. Now, set the update policy to move data using the function that we created:
+1. Now, set the update policy to invoke the function that we created:

     ```kusto
     .alter table MyTargetTable policy update